Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 >Only for Cutoff shader variants:

-**Noise Texture:** The noise texture can be used to generate special dithering.
-Only in Cutoff versions.
+**Noise Texture:** Only in Cutoff versions.
+The noise texture can be used to generate special dithering.
+I reccommend to use [bluenoise.dds](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/Shaders%20ASE/bluenoise.dds)

 >Only for Iridescent shader variants: